Skip to content

 AMPthilly Updated

 Asset disposal is the controlled removal of an asset from use and from the books - by selling it, scrapping it, donating it, trading it in or recycling it - together with the accounting entry that records any gain or loss on the way out.
 It is the closing chapter of the asset’s financial life: the purchase put it on the balance sheet, depreciation wore its value down year by year, and disposal takes whatever is left off the books for good.
+The formal accounting term for that final removal is derecognition - the asset and its accumulated depreciation both leave the balance sheet on the same day.

 Ways to dispose of an asset